CloudSlang/docs/tutorial/13_lesson.rst

 Retrieve Values
 ---------------

-Now we'll use the system properties to place values in our inputs and task arguments.
+Now we'll use the system properties to place values in our inputs and step arguments.
 We retrieve system property values using the ``get_sp()`` function.
 We'll do this in two places.